Haguermeister/readmeGen/NewREADME.md

    ## Description

-   A professional README.md generator that intakes information via node's inquirer package and outputs in markdown language for easier reading.
+   A professional readme.md generator that intakes information via node's inquirer package and outputs it as markdown language for a clean look.

    ## Table of Contents